pan-training/pan-training.github.io/README.md

 ### Add new page to side naviation

-To inlcude your new page in the side navigation add the title and path to the [_data/navigation.yml](https://github.com/moving-northwards/moving-northwards.github.io/blob/gh-pages/_data/navigation.yml) file.
+To inlcude your new page in the side navigation add the title and path to the [_data/navigation.yml](https://github.com/pan-training/pan-training.github.io/blob/gh-pages/_data/navigation.yml) file.

 The site is currently set such that every page has the same side navigation on the left.
 Currently none of the pages a toc on the right, but this is a possibility if a page is very long.

-### Site
+### Including figure/images

+You can upload your images to [assests/img](https://github.com/pan-training/pan-training.github.io/tree/gh-pages/assets/img).
+This may get a little full and need a better organisation.

+## The site

 The site uses the minimal mistakes jekyll theme
 https://github.com/mmistakes/minimal-mistakes